FranUrsus/TimeSeriesImaging/README.md

 ## Data preparation

   The first step consists of preparing a dataset in which each row represents the weekly hourly consumption (24x7) of any user and the cluster (cluster_ next_day) that best represents the next day's (24 hours) consumption for that user.
-This cluster is assigned by applying a clustering model to the 24 hours of consumption of the next day that will assign the day of consumption to one of 21 clusters.
-This model will be available for free.
+This cluster is assigned by applying a clustering model to the 24 hours of consumption of the next day.
+This model will be available for free and will be detailed as below.

 <img width="1008" alt="Captura de pantalla 2024-02-19 a las 19 03 33" src="https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/c85737ec-c687-4f9b-bc32-c5b6d673bf31">